LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/03-self-care.md

 Self-care means:

 - Giving yourself the same kindness and care you would give anyone else
 - Recognising that our health and well-being are important
 - Making sure we have what we need to stay physically and mentally healthy and well.

 Taking care of ourselves is called self-care, and being kind to ourselves is called self-compassion.
 Both self-care and self-compassion are very important parts of making sure we are strong enough to be kind and take care of others.

-\[Box\] Self-care is making sure we are physically and emotionally strong.
+> Self-care is making sure we are physically and emotionally strong.

 ### 3-2 Why are self-care and self-compassion important?